Why Red Light Is Essential for Photosynthesis

 This is not a marginal gain.
 It is a defining property of plant photochemistry.

 The reaction centers of Photosystem II and Photosystem I are effectively tuned to red wavelengths.
-In practical terms, this means that photons delivered in the 640–680 nm range—especially around 660 nm—are among the most valuable photons a grow light can produce.

 From Photons to Biomass: how Red Light drives yield